BlogVisas and Residency

 ❓ Can I still use EPS health insurance on a pensionado visa?

 Not anymore.
-Since 2022, new M visa holders — including pensionados — cannot access the public EPS system.
-Private health insurance valid in Colombia (with a repatriation clause) is mandatory.
+Since 2022, new M visa holders — including pensionados — cannot access the public EPS system, and pensionados generally cannot affiliate to EPS as pensionados.
+All-risk private health insurance valid in national territory (with a repatriation clause) is mandatory; a Colombian EPS does not satisfy the requirement.
 Existing EPS affiliations may have been grandfathered in for some long-term residents, but new applicants should budget for private coverage.

 ❓ How long does the pensionado visa application take?

-Typically 30–60 days from a complete submission through the Cancillería portal.
+The study period runs up to 30 calendar days from a complete submission through the Cancillería portal, and e-visa issuance takes up to 10 business days once approved — clean files are often resolved in about 5 business days.
 The most common cause of delays is incomplete documentation — missing apostilles, non-certified translations, or a pension certificate older than 90 days.
 Submit complete the first time and you're unlikely to wait much more than a month.

 ❓ Can I work in Colombia on a pensionado visa?